Blancanieves: Reception

-On review aggregator Rotten Tomatoes, Blancanieves holds an approval rating of 94%, based on 106 reviews, and an average rating of 7.8/10.
+On review aggregator Rotten Tomatoes, Blancanieves holds an approval rating of 95%, based on 112 reviews, and an average rating of 7.8/10.
 Its consensus reads: "Smartly written and beautiful to behold, Blancanieves uses its classic source material to offer a dark tale, delightfully told."
-On Metacritic, the film has a weighted average score of 82 out of 100, based on 21 critics, indicating "Universal acclaim".The Guardian's Peter Bradshaw called it "extraordinarily enjoyable", awarding it five stars out of five and saying Pablo Berger "finds new life and heart in the old myth – certainly more than the recent Hollywood retreads – and daringly locates possibilities for both evil and romance in the ranks of the dwarves themselves"; the director "takes inspiration from Hitchcock, with hints of Rebecca and Psycho, Buñuel, Browning and Almodóvar, and conjures a fascinatingly ambiguous ending: melancholy, eerie and erotic.
+On Metacritic, the film has a weighted average score of 82 out of 100, based on 21 critics, indicating "Universal acclaim".

+The Guardians Peter Bradshaw called it "extraordinarily enjoyable", awarding it five stars out of five and saying Pablo Berger "finds new life and heart in the old myth – certainly more than the recent Hollywood retreads – and daringly locates possibilities for both evil and romance in the ranks of the dwarves themselves"; the director "takes inspiration from Hitchcock, with hints of Rebecca and Psycho, Buñuel, Browning and Almodóvar, and conjures a fascinatingly ambiguous ending: melancholy, eerie and erotic.
 A film to treasure."Chicago Sun-Times film critic Roger Ebert gave the film four out of four stars, writing that the film "Is a full-bodied silent film of the sort that might have been made by the greatest directors of the 1920s, if such details as the kinky sadomasochism of this film's evil stepmother could have been slipped past the censors."
 Later, he chose it to be shown at the 2013 Roger Ebert's Overlooked Film Festival.

 The film, while resembling styles of the 20th century, focused on the story of a female lead.
-The main character's name, Carmen, emphasizes the importance of the characters divinity, as it means "song" or "garden".
-However, she fits into the mold of traditional beauty standards set up for women, that have been present since much earlier than just films in the 20th century.
-This form of representation is often critiqued, as are minimal forms of diversity represented, yet still adhere to most traditional beauty norms.
+The main character's name, Carmen, emphasizes the importance of the character's divinity, as it means "song" or "garden".
+However, she fits into the mold of traditional beauty standards set up for women, which have been present since much earlier than just films in the 20th century.
+This form of representation is often critiqued, as are minimal forms of diversity represented, yet they still adhere to most traditional beauty norms.